thco227/PortableWashingMachine_BAE305-Project/README.md

 The following report contains the documentaion of the construction of a portable washing machine for the class BAE 305.
 The  following people contributed to the project: Tiffany Coogle, Maggie Barnes, Elyssa Roberts, and Hunter Walters.

 ## Summary
 The goal of our project was to create a portable washing machine.
 The portable washing machine is applicable for situations in which the user has only a few small items of clothing to wash, and does not want to use a full size washing machine for them.
 Because of this, the portable washing machine that was created is most suitable for items such as socks, underwear, etc. The portable washing machine body is made from a 2 gallon bucket, and contains two pumps, a valve, a motor, and a 3D printed agitator.
 A RedBoard was used to control the operation of each component of the washing machine, and was mounted to the ________ of the system.
 The washing machine has three cycles: 1, 2, and 3 minutes, which each fill and drain twice to wash the clothes, remove the dirty water, then rinse.
 The user can select the desired cycle by inputing their selection into the serial monitor of the computer connected to the RedBoard.
 Then, when the user is ready, a button can be used to start the cycle.
 At the end of the cycle, a buzzer beeps to notify the user to remove their clothes from the washing machine.
-Should the user need to stop the cyle beofre the specified duration, the button can be pressed again to stop the cycle midway.
+Should the user need to stop the cyle before the specified duration, the button can be pressed again to stop the cycle midway.
 This project was initiated in January 2023 and progess was tracked using the SCUM method.
 The projected reached complettion on _____ and the following results were found _____ .

 ## Design Description